SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 Displays a message box on the main screen. *duration* defines the number of milliseconds, the message box will be shown.
 Beside giving normal screen coordinates for *x* and *y*, you can supply "Left", "Center" or "Right" for the horizontal and "Top", "Center" or "Bottom" for the vertical position.

 #### *showProgress(options :: Map(X, Y, Width := 300, Title, Message, Color, Progress))*
 Opens or updates a progress bar window.
 For the initial call, when the progress window is opened, the parameters *X* and *Y* must and *Width* may be supplied.
 The arguments for *Title*, *Messsage*, *Color* and *Progress* will be used in every call and will update those aspects of the progress bar window accordingly.
-The argument for the *Color* of the progress bar must be a HTML color name as described in the [Autohotkey documentation](https://www.autohotkey.com/docs/commands/Progress.htm#colors) and *Progress* must be an integer between 0 and 100.
+The argument for the *Color* of the progress bar must be a HTML color name as described in the [Autohotkey documentation](https://www.autohotkey.com/docs/commands/Progress.htm#colors) and *Progress* must be an integer between 0 and 100. *showProgress* returns the name of the window to be used to own it by another window.

 #### *hideProgress()*
 Closes the currently open progress window.